 No. UNC Charlotte does not require writing scores for the SAT or the ACT.
 Click here for additional information on the Admissions Application requirements.

 No. Only three letters of recommendation will be accepted.
 Therefore, students must choose recommenders carefully.
 References should be able to share insightful information about the student’s qualifications for the Levine Scholarship.

 Yes.
 In the absence of high school counselors, homeschooled students can be nominated by professors or teachers.
 The nominator cannot be related to the student.
 Students can also submit a self-nomination here.

 No. Recommenders must use the online submission form, accessible through the link provided in the email sent to recommenders from the Levine Scholars Program.
-This email will be sent to recommenders via the email address provided by the nominee.
+This email will be sent to recommenders via the email address provided by the nominee on the application.

 No. Both in-state and out-of-state students will be considered.

-If an applicant discovers that a recommender is unable to submit his or her recommendation, applicants should change that recommender immediately.
-On the status page of the Levine supplemental application, applicants have the ability to remove the name of a recommender they originally listed and replace him or her with a new recommender.
-After changes are made, the new recommender will automatically be notified via email, but will still be held to the November 16, 2021 deadline.
+If an applicant discovers that a recommender is unable to submit a recommendation, applicants should change that recommender immediately.
+On the status page of the Levine supplemental application, applicants have the ability to remove the name of a recommender they originally listed and replace it with a new recommender.
+After changes are made, the new recommender will automatically be notified via email, but will still be held to the November 15 deadline.

 After receiving a school or self-nomination, candidates will receive an email from the Levine Scholars Program that contains instructions on how to access the Levine supplemental application.
-To be considered for the Levine Scholarship, nominees must submit a complete freshman admissions application by November 1, 2021 and Levine supplemental application by November 16, 2021.
+To be considered for the Levine Scholarship, nominees must submit a complete first-year admissions application by November 1 and Levine supplemental application by November 15.

 The Levine Scholars Program awards scholarships to approximately 20 incoming freshmen each year.